Facebook Pixel The Problem With Taking a Break From Photography: Advice From a Pro

 As mentioned, the advice photographers often get is to take a break from photography.
 This does have some benefits (and I did experience those).

 By taking a step back, you can gain both space and time to give things an honest appraisal and discover exactly what is causing the feelings of frustration that led you to the point of wanting to take a break in the first place.
-This a huge advantage and if used well, you can take that insight and fix, or cut out, whatever was causing your frustrations.
+This a huge advantage, and if used well, you can take that insight and fix, or cut out, whatever was causing your frustrations.

 Some of the things that are easier to evaluate from a safe distance include: what you like and don’t like, the direction your photography is heading in, your working habits, and your personal values and how they apply to your photography.

 I used to use a white background a lot because I loved it.
-At some point, I stopped loving it and became bored, but didn’t realize until I took a long step back.
+At some point, I stopped loving it and became bored, but I didn’t realize until I took a long step back.

 That time can also give you the opportunity to let some information sink in.
 If there’s a concept or a technique that you just can’t wrap your head around, stepping away from actively pursuing it gives your brain the opportunity to work on the problem in the background.